simh/simh/3B2/README.md

     SYSTEM FAILURE: CONSULT YOUR SYSTEM ADMINISTRATION UTILITIES GUIDE

-NVRAM can be saved between boots by attaching it to a file.
+NVRAM and Time of Day can be saved between boots by attaching both devices to files.

-    sim> ATTACH NVRAM <file>
+    sim> ATTACH NVRAM <nvram-file>
+    sim> ATTACH TOD <tod-file>

-On subsequent boots, you will instead see the message
+If you have no operating system installed on the hard drive, on subsequent boots you will instead see the message

     SELF-CHECK